Singer Gazelle: Gazelle V

 The Gazelle V was introduced in August 1963, following the Hillman Minx update.
 It had an updated body with longer rear doors and no longer having a wrap-around rear window.

 The front brakes became discs and from 1964 it gained a new gearbox with synchromesh on first gear.
 The optional Borg Warner automatic got a floor mounted selector lever.

 Gazelle VI

 The Gazelle VI, which was introduced in 1965, was the last of the "Audax" Gazelles.
 The engine was all new, with a five-bearing crankshaft and capacity of 1725 cc at first developing 65 bhp but this was later reduced to 59 bhp.

 The grille, now rectangular instead of the traditional Singer oval shape, was no longer attached to the opening bonnet but remained fixed to the front panels on opening.

 Gazelle VII

 The Gazelle VII was introduced in 1967 as one of numerous models in the Rootes Arrow range.
 It was offered only as a 4 door saloon.
-Initially only available with automatic transmission and a 1725cc engine, subsequently a manual transmission variant with the 1496 cc engine was introduced.
+Initially available only with automatic transmission and a 1725cc engine, subsequently a manual transmission variant with the 1496 cc engine was introduced.
 Production ceased in 1970, the last example produced also being the last Singer to be built.